 - An assessment of our current supplier diversity capability

 - Working towards setting supplier diversity KPIs for key personnel within the firm

 - Dedicated relationship manager to develop a tailored supplier diversity action plan

 - Working with Supply Nation registered and certified Indigenous businesses

 - Access to research and data to inform CSR reporting

 - Reporting and analytics

-Katrina Cooper, Sparke Helmore’s Diversity & Inclusion Manager said of the arrangement, “Becoming a member of Supply Nation is another step in our Diversity & Inclusion Strategy across our business operations.
+Sharon Bennett, Sparke Helmore’s Chief Operating Officer said of the arrangement, “Becoming a member of Supply Nation is another step in our Diversity & Inclusion Strategy across our business operations.
 Encouraging more inclusive practices in our purchasing decisions and facilitating collaboration with Aboriginal and Torres Strait Islander Australians not only supports the firm’s business strategy to build connections with the communities in which we work and live, but aligns with our clients’ expectations for value-driven partnerships within their own supply chains.”